xigxog/kubefox/docs/getting_started/tutorials/graphql.md

 </figure>

 Normal workflow now would be to checkout main, do a merge and deploy.
-With KubeFox, we do a Fox publish.
+With KubeFox, we simply do a Fox publish.
 This operation is going to update the `graphql-main` AppDeployment (check the AppDeployment name in the output).

 ```{ .shell .copy }